gendercomics/api/README.md

 ---
 ### gendercomics-api-1.16.0
 - when deleting a comic of type *_series, then the entries in the related comics are deleted
+- Comic.getSeriesAsMap() made null-safe and ignored in JSON serialization

 ---
 ### gendercomics-api-1.15.2